Frequently Asked Questions (FAQs)

 The co-op program is optional for interpreting majors, but you can participate if you so choose.
 Some students find is necessary for financial reasons or because they need more time to interact with Deaf people and further acquire the language.
 It can be a very useful and important experience.
 There are many places on and off campus where you could find a co-op position.

-Interpreting students in the past have held co-op positions at The ASL office at Northeastern, The Disability Resource Center at Northeastern University, The Learning Center for the Deaf and more.
+Interpreting students in the past have held co-op positions at organizations serving the Deaf community at The Disability Resource Center at Northeastern University, The Learning Center for the Deaf, as well as other locations.
 The co-op contact for Interpreting and ASL students is Jon Andrew.
 He can be reached at 617.373.3453.
 Or you can email Jon at email@example.com.
 To learn more about American Sign Language Co-ops, visit our co-op page here.

 Prospective students are always welcome to set up a visit.
 Come meet students, sit in on classes, and Interpreting Club meetings, and ask everyone questions.
 Feel free to contact us at NUASLProgram@gmail.com and set something up.

 Deaf professors teach all language classes and an interpreter is provided on the first day of class.
 After that, you are on your own during class, and the professor will work with you to keep communication flowing.
 The best way to learn ASL to jump in with both feet.
 If you need a meeting with your professor you can schedule time during that professor’s office hours and someone will be able to interpret for you.